ehs4nm/maltina_test/README.md

 # maltina_test

-I haven't finished the task yet, but i am commiting more, in this week.
+I haven't finished the task yet, but i am commiting more, thanks for your time.

 1. I will add some blade page for admin panel and change the test acordingly
-2. the procces of reserveing some product with selected option is ongoing.
 --------------------------------------------------------------------------------

 Rock star shop Challenge